 Introduction

-This blog is a tribute to those humble Indian dishes that your body (and your gut bugs) absolutely love.
-These are the unsung heroes on our plates, lovingly prepared and loaded with health-promoting microbes and prebiotic fibres.
-So, the next time you reach for that glass of buttermilk or plate of idli, know that you’re not just enjoying comfort food—you’re nourishing your second brain: the gut.
+This blog celebrates those humble Indian dishes that your body (and your gut microbes) absolutely love.
+These are the unsung heroes on our plates, rich in health-promoting prebiotic fibres.
+Next time you enjoy that glass of buttermilk or plate of idli, know that you’re nourishing your second brain, the gut, while supporting fermentation, metabolism, and reducing inflammation naturally.

 Curd (Dahi)